-A new surveillance video shows the suspect accused of beating an Asian man at a subway station in New York City earlier this week.
+A new surveillance video shows the suspect accused of

 The incident occurred while Teoh Ming Soon, 56, was entering the F train station at East Broadway and Rutgers Street around 8:52 p.m. on Tuesday.